Persistence breaches of Companies Act 2006

 This grace period of 9 months allows a company to prepare its records and draft the accounts in the appropriate format so that they are useable by stakeholders in the company and the general public, a requirement that enables the company to benefit from its limited liability status whilst being accountable.

-A Confirmation Statement (or Annual Return, as the previous format used to be) has to be filed at Companies House by the anniversary date of its incorporation (or the anniversary following the last document filed).
+A Confirmation Statement has to be filed at Companies House by the anniversary date of its incorporation (or the anniversary following the last document filed).

 If either the company’s Financial Accounts or Confirmation Statement are not filed within the statutory period then an offence may be committed, which can be prosecuted in a Magistrates Court in England & Wales.